lakmalasela/Todo-app/README.md

 # To-Do List - backend

 This is an Express.js application for server side that provides API endpoints for To-Do List.
-It uses MongoDB for data storage
+It uses MongoDB for data storage as well as authentication handle in JSON Web Tokens (JWT)

 ## Table of Contents